grace-go/first_bot/README.md

 2. !delivery shows a randomly chosen delivery food
 3. !pick randomly recommends a menu to cook
 4. !recipe <name_of_the_food> shows the recipe
-5. !budget <budget> recommends a food to cook according to the user's budget
+5. !budget <budget_you_have> recommends a food to cook according to the user's budget

 More dishes are going to be updated soon!